 The Fund seeks a high rate of total return consistent with long-term preservation of capital.

 The proportions of the Fund’s assets held in various debt instruments will be revised in light of Dodge & Cox’s appraisal of the global economy, the relative yields of securities in the various market sectors and countries, the potential for a currency’s appreciation, the investment prospects for issuers, the countries’ domestic and political conditions, and other factors.
-In selecting securities, Dodge & Cox considers many factors, including, without limitation, yield-to-maturity, covenants, credit quality, liquidity, call risk, and capital appreciation potential.
+In selecting securities, Dodge & Cox considers many factors, including, without limitation, yield, structure, covenants, credit quality, liquidity, call risk, duration, and capital appreciation

 |Minimum Initial Investment

 |Minimum Subsequent Investment

 ||Dividends are distributed in March, June, September and December; capital gains, if any, are distributed in December and March.